-“The smartphone is rapidly becoming the primary data and voice communications platform for a growing percentage of consumers and business users,” explained Daniel Ash, founder and CEO of mJoose.
+“The smartphone is rapidly becoming the primary data and voice communications platform for a growing percentage of consumers and business users,” Daniel Ash, founder and CEO of mJoose, told Digital Trends at CES.
 “People have come to expect ubiquitous access to data and voice services through their smartphones and something as simple as a dropped call could have a significant impact.
 The technology in our smartphone case actively increases the phone’s reception by up to 100 times to reduce dropped calls, missed texts, and loss of crucial data connections.”

 So how exactly does this signal-boosting technology work?
 According to mJoose, its active antenna tech extends coverage to more cellphone towers, which of course, is key when it comes to reception.
 And it makes no difference who your carrier is — mJoose promises that your coverage will be better across the board.
 This in turn lends itself to reduced energy consumption, as more stable connections means less work for your smartphone, and more battery life for you.